jeroenooms/opencpu-pages/_posts/2014-06-23-scoring-engine.md

 <img src="https://raw.githubusercontent.com/opencpu/tvscore/master/inst/tv/viz.png" class="img-responsive">

-Seems like people that get married start watching less TV, who would have thought :-) In a real study we should probably throw parenting in the mix here (also in the data), but for simplicity we'll stick with this model for now.
+Seems like people that get married start watching less TV, who would have thought :-) In a real study we should probably tune the smoothing a bit and add parenting as predictor (also in the data), but for simplicity we'll stick with this model for now.

 ## Step 2: creating a package